Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 6. **CSS variables:** Our stylesheet also defines a few CSS variables for the `primary` application color, the `background` color, the `card-background` color, and a standard `border` color.
 These CSS variables make it easier to maintain consistency with our design throughout the app.

-## Style `src/components/NavBar/NavBar.jsx`
+## Style the `NavBar` component

-With our base styling up to date, we can now start working with CSS Modules.
-We'll apply our first CSS Modules to `src/components/NavBar/NavBar.jsx`.
+With our base styling up to date, we can start working with CSS Modules.
+We'll apply our first CSS Modules to the `NavBar` component.

 Run the following command in your terminal: